ayoblvck/CRUD-task/DOCUMENTATION.md

 # API DOCUMENTATION

-Welcome to my API documentation for a test API.
-This API allows yoy perform Create, Read, Update, Delete (CRUD) operations on persons records
+Welcome to the API documentation for my person management API.
+This API allows you perform Create, Read, Update, Delete (CRUD) operations on persons records

-The **base URL** for all endpoints is `"https://maryamsanni.pythonanywhere.com/api"`
+The **base URL** for all endpoints is "https://maryamsanni.pythonanywhere.com/api"

 ## Endpoints